 Trim down the seam allowances to 1/8″ (3mm) and cut off the corners, as well as the extra zip tabs.
 Turn to the right side and poke out the corners.

 All finished!
-Remember to watch the step by step guide on YouTube if you get stuck at any point: Link!
+Remember to watch the step by step guide on YouTube if you get stuck at any point: How To: Leather Frill Purse DIY.

-I hope you have enjoyed making these purses, if you feel able to share your sewing on Facebook I would love to see you results.
+I hope you have enjoyed making these purses, if you feel able to share your sewing on Facebook, I would love to see your results.